adventuregamestudio/ags-manual/README.md

     ./checklinks path/to/wiki/source/*.md

 A checklinks task is run on every Travis-CI build, and the build will fail for any missing link.
-[Read the logs here to find the missing link](https://travis-ci.org/adventuregamestudio/ags-manual).
+Read the logs [here](https://travis-ci.org/adventuregamestudio/ags-manual) to find the missing link.

-Additionally, *sphinx linkchecker* can check if external links are broken.

-    make linkcheck